ethena-labs/ethena-usdtb-contest/README.md

 #### 5. Benefactor

-An address holding collateral assets (benefactor) for a minting instruction that can receive UStb from the minting process.
+An address holding collateral assets (benefactor) for a minting instruction that can receive USDtb from the minting process.
 Benefactors are entities that have undergone KYC with Ethena and have been expressly registered by the admin to be able to participate in mint/redeem operations.

 #### 6. Beneficiary

-An address holding collateral assets (benefactor) for a minting instruction can assign a different address (beneficiary) to receive UStb.
+An address holding collateral assets (benefactor) for a minting instruction can assign a different address (beneficiary) to receive USDtb.

 #### 6. TokenType